What's New in VMGSim 10.0 Dynamics

 2nd Order BDF Integration

 Implicit Euler has been the method of choice for integrating the set of differential and algebraic equations in the simulator.
 The advantages of the method are simplicity and robustness.
-It is however, a first order (linear) method, and for cases where high accuracy is required, it may results in small time steps being needed.
+It is, however, a first order (linear) method, and for cases where high accuracy is required, it may result in small time steps being needed.
 Implicit Euler is part of a family of methods called Backward Difference Formulas (BDF).
 The next member of the family is BDF2 which uses a quadratic function instead of a linear function.
-For cases where the trajectories are smooth, BDF2 will in general be able to use larger step sizes to achieve comparable accuracy.
+For cases where the trajectories are smooth, BDF2 will, in general, be able to use larger step sizes to achieve comparable accuracy.
 We now offer the option to use BDF2 to integrate the equations in the pressure-flow solver.

 Accelerate to Steady State / Stop When Steady State Reached